pierre-fromager/raapins/README.md

 Controller execute service callback then fires error or data event.
 Server on event returns response with code status and cors headers.

-##Perf
+## Perf
-Its response is around 25ms.
+response time average is around 30ms.

 ## Start